 Little Lost Creations may earn a commission for purchases made after clicking links on this page. my full disclosure can be read here.

-Another way to store them long-term is drying them in your food dryer.
-Just put them on the drying racks and plug it in.
-I like to just eat the dry ones or you can put them into smoothies and other drinks.
-You could also make fruit leather in your food dryer.
+Another way to store them long-term is drying them in a food dryer.
+After washing them good and letting them sit in the strainer to dry put them on the drying racks and turn it on.
+I like to eat the dry ones or you can put them into smoothies and other drinks.
+You also have the option to reconstitue them in water.

 Another option is making fruit leather in your food dryer.
 Kids love fruit leather and you can use some pretty healthy ingredients to make it.